 The University of Nebraska-Lincoln seeks to attract and retain a high performing and diverse workforce in which employees' differences are respected and valued to better meet the varying needs of the diverse populations we serve.
 The university fosters a diverse and inclusive work environment that promotes collaboration so that all individuals are able to participate and contribute to their full potential.
 As an EO/AA employer, qualified applicants are considered for employment without regard to race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation.
 See: http://www.unl.edu/equity/notice-nondiscrimination.

 Minimum Required Qualifications:

-Bachelor’s degree Journalism, broadcasting, communications, or relevant degree.
-Minimum of one year of experience in reporting/production experience to include: News reporting and/or experience in the production of news/public affairs programming; Experience originating, developing, writing, and producing programs for local/regional/national audiences essential; or equivalent education/experience may be considered.
+Bachelor's degree journalism, broadcasting, communications, or relevant degree.
+Minimum of one year of experience in reporting/production experience to include: News reporting and/or experience in the production of news/public affairs programming; experience originating, developing, writing, and producing programs for local/regional/national audiences; or equivalent education/experience may be considered.
 Work history will demonstrate radio and news reporting, writing and editing, knowledge of current events, computer literacy.
 Candidates will need strong interpersonal, reporting and researching skills.